“It’s hard for a good man to be king” — Black Panther

 Recent Comments

-- SkeweredPenguin on The First Terminator Movie Gave Sarah Connor One of the Most Compelling Origin Stories 1 min ago

-- StanleyMay on Then We Came to the End: The Last Dark, by Stephen R. Donaldson 43 mins ago

-- Dean on “It’s hard for a good man to be king” — Black Panther 52 mins ago
+- Almuric on “It’s hard for a good man to be king” — Black Panther 39 mins ago

-- Zenon on “It’s hard for a good man to be king” — Black Panther 1 hour ago
+- GarretH on Star Trek: The Next Generation Rewatch: “Aquiel” 1 hour ago

-- Steven McMullan on “It’s hard for a good man to be king” — Black Panther 2 hours ago
+- Jackie Ogburn on Netflix Orders Second Season of Katie Sackhoff’s Another Life 1 hour ago